shawnadrockleonard/development-samples/Sample01/README.md

 ﻿# development-samples
 Light Customizations

+### Summary ###
+Please note: I will provide brief screenshots to detail the form and its purpose.

+#Debug and run locally
+To debug the following project you will need to follow the guidance (https://github.com/pinch-perfect/Infrastructure-As-Code/blob/master/README.md) and ensure you have the Infrastructure-As-Code repository locally.

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**